Mariamhsein2001/TicTacToe/README.md

 # Tic-Tac-Toe AI Game

-In the realm of classic entertainment, we've brought the universally enjoyed game of Tic-Tac-Toe to life through our Python implementation featuring a user-friendly graphical interface powered by the PyGame library.
+In the realm of classic entertainment, I've brought the universally enjoyed game of Tic-Tac-Toe to life through the Python implementation featuring a user-friendly graphical interface powered by the PyGame library.
 Players can relish the timeless 'X' versus 'O' match-up, with the added thrill of challenging an AI opponent at varying difficulty levels: Easy, Medium, or Hard.

 ## AI Algorithm